AIM-Harvard/pyradiomics/README.md

 We welcome contributions to PyRadiomics.
 Please read the [contributing guidelines](CONTRIBUTING.rst) on how to contribute to PyRadiomics.

-**This work was supported in part by the US National Cancer Institute grant 5U24CA194354, QUANTITATIVE RADIOMICS SYSTEM DECODING THE TUMOR PHENOTYPE.**
+**This work was supported in part by the US National Cancer Institute grants:
+U24CA194354 - QUANTITATIVE RADIOMICS SYSTEM DECODING THE TUMOR PHENOTYPE and U01CA190234 - TUMOR GENOTYPE AND RADIOMIC PHENOTYPE IN LUNG CANCER**